 One of the biggest surprises from DNA sequencing data is that many eukaryotic "orphan" genes have no detectable predecessors.
 Other de novo ones come from open or almost-open reading frames that apparently never underwent selection for their roles.
 They seem to need only to be switched on.
 A new survey of research about these genes includes a table counting the known or suspected ones in two dozen eukaryotic categories.
 In arthropods, for example, 65,000 orphan genes have been identified so far.

 These genes have no ready explanation under mainstream darwinian theory, but suggestions are not lacking.
 Perhaps the selection process was so rapid and thorough that the orphan's homology with its ancestral gene is erased?
 Or selection for an outdated, unknown function also, luckily, prepares the de novo gene for its new role?

 Such speculations lack plausibility, and demonstrations in quarantined biology or computer models do not succeed.
 Meanwhile, genes that "seem to have come from nowhere" are required in cosmic ancestry.De novo gene birth by Stephen Branden Van Oss and Anne-Ruxandra Carvunis, doi:10.1371/journal.pgen.1008160 [Open Access], PLoS Genetics, 23 May 2019.

 Genes Older Than Earth? takes issue with the term "birth."
 It implies a process of gestation which is not observed.

-New genetic programs... contains an early, primitive, proposed investigation to seek the source of new genes.
+New genetic programs... describes an early, primitive, proposed investigation to seek the source of new genes.